Azure-Samples/cognitive-services-speech-sdk/samples/batch/csharp/README.md

 # C# Example to use the Speech Services Batch Transcription API

 Speech Services Batch Transcription is exposed through a REST API.
-The samples here does **NOT** require the installation of the Cognitive Service Speech SDK, but uses the REST API directly.
+The samples here do **NOT** require the installation of the Cognitive Service Speech SDK, but use the REST API directly.

 For detailed explanation see the [batch transcription documentation](https://docs.microsoft.com/azure/cognitive-services/speech-service/batch-transcription).